 Sources for rigid garage floor tiles include the following:

 One other, high-end, option in rigid garage floor tiles is XFloor - Xtreme Modular Metal Floor Tiles, which have a metal tread surface.
-It’s tough and offers a very unique look, but it is also quite expensive: about $10 per square foot.
+It’s tough and offers a unique look, but it is also quite expensive: about $10 per square foot.

 Flexible Garage Floor Tiles